 So, the journey toward wealth is a reasonable goal, but the quest to be rich is endless and usually doesn’t ultimately take you where you hope it will.

-Stewardship is merely managing God’s resources that he has entrusted to us following the wisdom he has given us in his Word.
+Stewardship is merely managing the resources God has entrusted to us, following the wisdom He has given us in His Word.
 It’s concerned with the whole realm of working, earning, spending, saving, investing, and giving.

 Some who don’t have enough wealth legitimately need more.
-For example, those who are younger and just starting out, or those living near or below the poverty line and are not able to pay their bills, don’t have “enough.”
+For example, those who are younger and just starting out, or those living near or below the poverty line and unable to pay their bills, don’t have “enough.”

 In Ecc.
 4:5, the “preacher” tells us that “The fool folds his hands and eats his own flesh.”
 Our pastor interpreted that to mean that laziness is self-destructive, what one theologian called “slow suicide.”
 In our day, we may call it passivity or complacency.
 No matter what you call it, it can be destructive to our financial health.